 VIII.
 Graduate Programs

 Aquaculture is the production of biomass of any aquatic plant or animal, including algae, molluscan, crustacean, and fish species, through artificial cultivation techniques.
-The MSc (Aquaculture) program is a non-thesis degree option consisting of courses and a special project related primarily to the production of cool water and cold water fin-fish species.
+The MSc (Aquaculture) program is a non-thesis degree consisting of courses and a special project related primarily to the production of cool water and cold water fin-fish species.
 The objective of the degree is to provide an intensive, multidisciplinary program of study, without areas of sub-specialization.
 Graduates will obtain an integrated, technical knowledge of the concepts of animal production, agribusiness and state-of-the-art technology as they relate to aquaculture.
 The program includes a wide range of courses, a special project requirement and a practicum intended to provide essential experience in applied fish-production systems.

 Students may be admitted to the MSc (Aquaculture) program from a variety of undergraduate backgrounds, including honours degree programs in animal or agricultural science, environmental biology, fisheries biology, marine biology, microbiology, nutritional sciences, wildlife biology, and zoology.
 The adequacy of a student's background and experience will be assessed by an admissions committee before a student is permitted to enter the program.
 All applicants must meet the university minimum criteria for admission to graduate studies.
 In addition, the admissions committee will look for relevant work experience or recognized educational training in agrifood systems and aquatic or fisheries science.

 Applications must be accompanied by a letter of intent expressing the student's reasons for wanting to enter the program.
 Prior completion of introductory basic science courses will be expected.
 All applicants will require an academic program advisor prior to an offer of admission.